suixinsuo/olympus-protocol/docs/Using Components.md

        return true;
    }
 ```
-LockerProvider is in our component list, we get the component by the name we provided and cast the address to the locker interface, so Solidity can understand how we want to utilize it.
+LockerProvider is in our component list.
+We get the component using the name we provided and cast the address to the locker interface so Solidity can understand how we want to utilize it.
 In the case that a token is new `if (amounts[_tokenAddress] > 0 && !activeTokens[_tokenAddress])` we add the line to initialize the timer.
 Calling setTimeInterval we initialize the timer to 7 days value stored in TRADE_INTERVAL variable.
 Realize that we need a name to identify the interval itself, for that we use the same address of the ERC20 token (getting the address and casting it to bytes32 will do the job).